dotnet/csharplang/proposals/csharp-9.0/init.md

 ```

 At the point an `init` accessor is invoked, the instance is known to be
 in the open construction phase.
-Hence, an `init` accessor is allowed to take
+Hence an `init` accessor is allowed to take
 the following actions in addition to what a normal `set` accessor can do:

 1. Call other `init` accessors available through `this` or `base`